 Drill, Duck & Canvas

-Our woven apparel fabrics include duck, canvas, cotton, and drill fabric perfect for all sewing projects!
-Explore our range of fabrics online at Spotlight.
+Woven apparel fabrics include duck cloth, canvas, cotton & drill fabric perfect for all sewing projects!
+Browse our selection of fabrics at Spotlight.

 Discover The Different Types Of Cotton Fabrics For Your Crafting Projects At Spotlight!

 There are many fabrics you can use in your crafting projects these days.
 In fact, even a natural fibre such as cotton produces different fabrics with their own unique characteristics.
 For crafters who like to work with cotton, but would like to know more about the variants, we have created a comprehensive guide below.

 As the name suggests, a pure cotton fabric is made from 100% pure cotton.
 It is often the best option for crafters who are just starting to sew, as the material is relatively easy to cut and sew.

 When selecting pure cotton fabric for your project, it is necessary to consider the overall weight of your fabric.
 For example, lightweight cotton fabrics are best for projects such as shirts and dresses, while heavier fabrics should be reserved for pants, curtains, sheets, and other items that require some extra durability.

 What Is Cotton Drill Fabric?

 Cotton drill is quite the versatile material.
 Not only is this type of cotton fabric incredibly strong and durable, it comes in an incredible number of colours.
 So, if you wish to choose something a little bolder for your sewing project, a cotton drill fabric might do the trick.